Compliance Watch:

 What is the penalty for failing to pay overtime in Florida?

 Florida follows federal overtime laws determined by the FLSA.
-According to the US DOL, employers who wilfully or repeatedly break the FLSA by failing to pay their employees their rightful overtime wages, can face a civil penalty of up to $1,000 for each violation.
+According to the US DOL, employers who wilfully or repeatedly break the FLSA by failing to pay their employees their rightful overtime wages can face a civil penalty of up to $1,000 for each violation.

 Furthermore, intentional breaches could lead to criminal charges, with the employer fined up to $10,000.
-A repeat offence may result in imprisonment.
+A repeat offense may result in imprisonment.
 A deliberate violation includes all employment actions performed purposefully or knowingly rather than accidentally or involuntarily.

 How can I file a wage claim for overtime in Florida?